Gorakhnath ji is regarded the founder of the Nath Sampradaya. He was also regarded as an Amsa (direct part) of Lord Shiva.

 The Sri Gorakhnath Yantra is the sacred seat through which the seeker honours Sri Guru Gorakhnath ji and invites His presence in one’s life.

 Sri Gorakhnath ji is counted among the 84 Siddhas.
-The mantras and yantras connected with Him are regarded by many devotees as powerful supports during difficult times.
+The mantras and yantras connected with Him are open to anyone and everyone.
+They help a person overcome from difficult times.

 The foundation behind Sri Gorakhnath ji’s power is Guru Kripa.

 It is said that Sri Matsyendranath ji prayed to different forms of Divinity for the empowerment of His worthy disciple.
-Through this grace, Sri Gorakhnath ji attained Siddhis connected with many divine forms, including Sri Ganesha, Devi Durga Mahishasuramardini, Sri Kali Devi, Sri Narasimha, Sri Rama, and Sriman Hanumanji Maharaj.
+Through this grace, Sri Gorakhnath ji attained Siddhis connected with many divine forms, including Sri Ganesha, Ma Kali Devi, Sriman Hanumanji Maharaj, etc.

 Exploring the Power of Sri Gorakhnath Yantra